OpenLineage/workshops/airflow/README.md

 ### Docker

-Go to https://docs.docker.com/engine/install/ and install the version of Docker for your OS.
+To install the version of Docker for your OS, go to https://docs.docker.com/engine/install/.
-Verify installation with `docker version` and `docker-compose -v`.
+You can verify installation with `docker version` and `docker-compose -v`.

 ### Git

-Verify installation of Git with `git version`.
+You can verify installation of Git with `git version`.
 To install Git on Linux: `sudo apt install git-all` (Ubuntu) or `sudo dnf install git-all` (Fedora).

 ### Workshop Files

-Clone the workshop repository:
+To clone the workshop repository:

 `git clone git@github.com:OpenLineage/workshops.git` (using SSH)